“Hahaha, damn! This guy really does go up and doesn’t stop. Y’all keeping up with ‘em?”

 “Closer, please!”

 Diode felt the sharp voice slap her from behind and refocused on the task at hand.
 With a mere adjustment of trim, she brought the boat in line with the besshu fifty meters ahead.
 Now she worked for the sake of a person who was far more important than someone who wasn’t there; she worked for Terra’s sake.
-Her piloting skills were usually Terra’s main priority, but she had to put them on hold because—
+Diode usually made a priority of listening to her piloting instincts, but she had to put them on hold because—

-“Ugh, this particle density is super high… How does the besshu not get killed by this?
-Or is this not able to kill it?”
+“Ugh, this particle density is super high...
+How does the besshu survive in this, let alone stay in the air?”

 “Even though I know there’s something going on inside, I just can’t tell what it is...!!!”